-NB: Routine checks on the non-commercial movement of pets from GB to NI will be delayed until at least 1 October 2021.
+There will be no routine checks on the non-commercial movement of pets from GB to NI until further notice.

 Officials will reserve the right to undertake checks should there be a suspicion of illegal activity or welfare concerns.